bndtblds/silent-relay/docs/DEVELOPMENT.md

 covered.

 Never edit an existing production database manually.
-Do not remove or rewrite an already published migration merely to make a local checkout work.
+Do not remove or rewrite an already published migration merely to make a local development copy work.

 ## Working with Docker